LORD-MicroStrain/Protocols/Wireless/Commands.md

 ### Base Station Received Response
-When sending Node Commmands, a Base Station that supports ASPP 1.8+ (LXRS), or ASPP 3.0+ (LXRS+), will respond with a `Base Station Received Response` packet that indicates the command was received and sent to the Node.
+When sending Node Commands, a Base Station that supports ASPP 1.8+ (LXRS), or ASPP 3.0+ (LXRS+), will respond with a `Base Station Received Response` packet that indicates the command was received and sent to the Node.
 This response packet allows you to adjust your timeout and fail earlier, in the case that a Node is out of range, or in a mode that can't be communicated with (sampling, sleeping).

 Base Stations with older protocols may respond with a single `0xAA` byte to indicate the command was received and sent to the Node.